30 Best Practices for Preventing a Data Breach

 - Accept: You might accept a risk without transferring or mitigating it when the business impact is low.

-- Mitigate: The risk’s impact can be reduced by putting controls in place to prevent a data breach and the technology is critical to your business goals.
+- Mitigate: The risk’s impact can be reduced by implementing controls to prevent a data breach, and the technology is critical to your business goals.

 8. Set controls

 For any risks that you choose to mitigate, you need to establish a set of controls.
-These controls show that you understand how a potential cybercriminal might gain unauthorized access to the sensitive data, but you have ways to reduce the likelihood of that happening.
+These controls show that you understand how a potential cybercriminal might gain unauthorized access to sensitive data and have ways to reduce the likelihood of that happening.

 Some security controls include: